-The holidays are quickly approaching and we’re already making our to do list.
-If the silver is going to make an appearance it's going to need polished.
-And if we’re ordering an organic heritage turkey, well, then we surely don’t want to be polishing the silverware with harmful chemicals!
+The holidays are here and we're already making our to do list.
+If the silver is going to make an appearance, it's going to need polished.
+And if we're ordering an organic heritage turkey, well, then we surely don't want to be polishing the silverware with harmful chemicals!
 So when the time comes, what all natural silver polishing recipe will get the job done?

 First up, the methods.
 Click through for each of the how-to/tutorial details of each of the natural home remedies we tested:

 After testing banana peels, ketchup, toothpaste and aluminum foil we are ready to crown our victor.

 While every method worked (to be honest, ketchup barely made the cut) the combo of aluminum foil and baking soda (plus a few other key ingredients) was our clear winner.
 It takes hardly any time at all, is a little like magic and can tackle some really heavily tarnished pieces.

 - Aluminum foil